Death of Rebecca Zahau: Evidence considered

 A message had been painted on the door of the room leading to the balcony below where police found Zahau's body; according to Zahau's ex-husband Nalepa, it read, "She saved him, can he save her."
 Officials initially declined to confirm this.
 In media comments, Sheriff Gore only stated that it was "not a clear suicide note"; however, investigators took it as further evidence of suicide.
 Zahau liked to paint as a hobby and had signed her paintings in the past; her siblings contended that the message did not match her handwriting.
 Nalepa also stated the note "did not appear to be something [Zahau] would have written."

 Police served Verizon and AT&T with search warrants to obtain cell phone billing records, and took Zahau's Samsung Focus cell phone as evidence.
-According to AT&T records, from roughly 8:00pm until 10:00pm, Zahau talked and texted with her older sister Mary, who confirmed that Xena had arrived home safely.
-At 10:48 PM, Zahau received a text from Nina Romano, the twin sister of Jonah Shacknai's ex-wife, who wanted to stop by the house and talk about Max's accident.
+According to AT&T records, from roughly 8 p.m. until 10, Zahau talked and texted with her older sister Mary, who confirmed that Xena had arrived home safely.
+At 10:48 p.m., Zahau received a text from Nina Romano, the twin sister of Jonah Shacknai's ex-wife, who wanted to stop by the house and talk about Max's accident.
 Zahau did not reply to that message.
-Police said Zahau checked her voicemail a few hours later, at 12:50am, and listened to a message.
+Police said Zahau checked her voicemail a few hours later, at 12:50 a.m., and listened to a message.
 Billing records do not show who left that message.
 Police stated it was a message regarding the worsening of Max's condition, but declined to confirm at that time who left the message; Mary stated that police told her it was from Jonah.
 The message was deleted, meaning that police and Zahau's family never heard the contents of the message.

 Investigators initially did not attempt to power up or operate the cell phone, fearing that they might overwrite evidence contained in its memory.
 Instead, they tried to determine whether forensic software was available which would allow them to examine that model of phone.
-On August 15, unable to identify any such technology, a detective turned on the phone and conducted a manual search of it, finding that the voicemail message was not stored on the phone.
+On August 15, unable to identify any such technology, a detective turned on the phone and conducted a manual search, finding that the voicemail message was not stored on the phone.
 They did not request that AT&T try to retrieve the deleted message from its servers.
 Later, on September 21, an investigator announced that they would be using "new technology" to copy the phone's data for further investigation.
 In early October, investigators completed their second examination of the phone, stating that they did not uncover any additional information and would soon return it to Zahau's family.